toronto-riichi-club/toronto-riichi-club.github.io/_posts/2023-07-04-toronto-riichi-open.md

 tags:
 - tournaments
 title: Toronto Riichi Open 2023
+description: The Toronto Riichi Club is excited to announce the first Toronto Riichi Open (TRO).
+We hope to see you there!
 ---

 The Toronto Riichi Club is excited to announce the first Toronto Riichi Open (TRO).
 We hope to see you there!